openradiation/openradiation-mobile/README.md

 Then you need to download project dependencies by running `npm install` in the source directory.

-If you want to build your app for a real device (Android or iOS), you also need to run `npm run add:android` or `npm run add:ios`.
+If you want to build your app for a real device (Android or iOS), you also need to run `npm run cordova:prepare`

 ## Test in browser